flora-hofmann-frequenz/frequenz-client-reporting-python/README.md

 ```

 Besides the microgrid_id, component_ids, and metrics, start, and end time,
-you can also set the sampling period for resampling using the `resolution` parameter.
+you can also set the sampling period for resampling using the `resampling_period`
-For example, to resample data every 15 minutes, use a `resolution` of 900 seconds.
-The default is 1 second.
+parameter.
+For example, to resample data every 15 minutes, use a `resampling_period`
+of timedelta(minutes=15).

 ### Query metrics for a single microgrid and component: